Handbook of Operating Procedures 3-1410

 The disposition policy must ensure that:

-1. Maintain the University records disposition log.
+1. Maintain the University disposition log.

 1. Departmental/Unit Level